United Tournament

-In 2014, the War in Donbass and conflict between Russia and Ukraine put the idea to create a united tournament between the nations on halt.
+In 2014, the War in Donbas and conflict between Russia and Ukraine put the idea to create a united tournament between the nations on halt.

 History

 The idea of a tournament between the top teams of Russia and Ukraine was already tried in the past as the United Tournament was called by many an incarnation of the original tournament (including the original format).
 The context of the tournament was talks which were held regarding creating the United CIS championship, or joint Russia–Ukraine league.
 The organisers of the tournament were the same people in charge of drafting a proposal for the united league.

 On 22 January 2013, the Super Cup of Champions took place in the United Arab Emirates between the winner of the Ukrainian Premier League, Shakhtar Donetsk, and Russian Premier League, Zenit St. Petersburg.
 The trophy was won by Shakhtar Donetsk who beat Zenit St. Petersburg with a 3–1 score.